Mohib Ullah: Death and legacy

-Ullah was shot and killed by ARSA group of armed men on 29 September 2021.
+Mohib was shot and killed by ARSA group of armed men on 29 September 2021.
 He was speaking to a group of people in his office at Cox's Bazar refugee camp.
 Bangladeshi police have charged 29 people over the murder, some of whom are members of the militant group the Arakan Rohingya Salvation Army (ARSA).

-The day after Ullah's assassination, a funeral prayer was held for him in the camp, attended by thousands of people.
-Ullah was buried in a cemetery in the camp.
+The day after Mohib's assassination, a funeral prayer was held for him in the camp, attended by thousands of people.
+Mohib was buried in a cemetery in the camp.

 Numerous international organizations and states, including the U.N. and United States condemned the killing of Mohibullah, and demanded a transparent and thorough investigation of his murder.
+According to his lawyer, Eva Buzo, Mohib had been receiving death threats, particularly in the 12 months prior to his murder.

 The Bangladesh Police stated in March 2022 that he had been murdered by the Arakan Rohingya Salvation Army who saw his increasing popularity as a threat.

 An investigative report submitted to a court in Cox's Bazar in June 2022 accused ARSA's leader Ataullah abu Ammar Jununi of ordering the murder because he feared Mohib Ullah and his organization Arakan Rohingya Society for Peace and Human Rights's popularity, which he believed could be an impediment in ARSA's operations.
 The police also stated that he had told Mohib Ullah to shut down the operations of his organization and join ARSA, but he refused.
 Meanwhile, the Bangladesh Police had arrested fifteen out of 29 suspects it had accused of being involved in the murder.